 Tiffany Gets Her Shih Tzu-Schnauzer

-My Granddaughter, Tiffany, bought a Shih Tzu-Schnauzer when she was a freshman at a University in Florida.
-I tried to convince her to wait until she graduated, but she had to have this little dog NOW.
-I advised her of the responsibility, the Vet bills, the cost of feeding a dog, and on and on, but it was useless.
+My granddaughter, Tiffany, bought a Shih Tzu-Schnauzer when she was a freshman at the University in Florida.
+I tried to convince her to wait until she graduated, but she had to have this little dog now.
+I advised her of the responsibility, the vet bills, the cost of feeding a dog, and on and on, but it was useless.
 She purchased this little female Shih Tzu-Schnauzer and named her Bailey.
-Bailey is almost 6 years old now.
+Bailey is almost six years old now.

 Tiffany fell in love with Bailey from the start and Bailey with her.
 When Tiffany would come home for a visit, Bailey would come with her.
 She and my Miniature Schnauzer, Baby, became great friends.
 They loved to chase each other round and round the rose bush in the front yard.
 They would knock each other over.
 One would pin the other one on the ground, and they would growl and show their teeth, but always in play.
 Tiffany has never allowed us to feed Bailey from the table, insisting that she only eat her dog food.
 She has taken excellent care of this little dog.
 She is so concerned for her safety that she puts Bailey in a carrier for a road trip, never allowing her to be free in the car.

 Tiffany has taught Bailey a lot of cute tricks, too.